kube-object-storage/lib-bucket-provisioner/README.md

 only defines bucket and bucket claim APIs and related library code.
 The lib ensures that the _contract_ made to app developers regarding the artifacts of bucket creation is guaranteed.
 The actual creation of physical buckets belongs to each object store provisioner.
-The bucket library handles watches on bucket claims and the (generated) bucket objects, reconciling state-of-the-world, creating the artifacts (Secret, ConfigMap) consumed by app pods, and cleaning up the resources generated on behalf of the claim.
+The bucket library handles watches on bucket claims and the (generated) bucket objects, reconciles state-of-the-world, creates the artifacts (Secret, ConfigMap) consumed by app pods, and deletes resources generated on behalf of the claim.

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.